 The way you parent your children can have a major and enduring impact on the type of adult they become.
 Parents work in different ways.
-Most parents use a mix of parenting styles, but most tend to lean towards one style than another.
+Most parents use a mix of parenting styles, but most tend to lean towards one style.
 Each style of parenting may lead to different outcomes for children.

 Factors influencing parenting styles

 There are many influences on the way you interact with your child, including: how you were raised; how you see other parents act; your situation and how much support you have; how you and your child interact; and your culture and values.

 Child development experts have identified 4 main styles of parenting:

 - Authoritarian parents: tend to lay down strict rules with little input from the child.

 - Authoritative (or supportive) parents: have firm expectations, but they also listen to their child and are more nurturing and forgiving.

 - Permissive parents: struggle to say ‘no’ and set boundaries.
 They are more likely to treat a child as an equal.